SaladTechnologies/image-generation-inference/readme.md

 🚧 This is under active development.
 Don't use it in production! 🚧

 This is a minimalist image generation inference server wrapping Diffusers and stable-fast.
+For the most part, the API maps 1-1 to the Diffusers API, with some predictable exceptions.
+Images are submitted as base64-encoded strings, and returned as base64-encoded strings.
+The `generator` parameter accepted by most pipelines is replaced with `seed`, a number used to create a deterministic torch generator internally.

 API docs at `/docs`